Siberia (Echo & the Bunnymen album)

 Siberia is the tenth studio album by Echo & the Bunnymen.
-It was released on 20 September 2005 and received mixed reviews and was consequently the band's first album to not enter into the UK Top 75 Albums Chart.
+It was released on 20 September 2005 and received mixed reviews and was consequently the band's first album not to enter into the UK Top 75 Albums Chart.

 The track "Of a Life" has the line "I want a song to learn and sing", which name-checks the band's 1985 compilation album Songs to Learn and Sing.

 Reception

 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, Siberia received an average score of 66, based on 17 reviews, indicating "generally favorable reviews".